St Leonard's Internet Legends

 Children and young people today are using the immense power of digital media to explore, connect, create, and learn in ways never before imagined.
 With this power, young people have extraordinary opportunities, and yet they face many potential pitfalls.
 These safety and security concerns underscore the need for children and young people to learn digital literacy and citizenship skills and for schools to support their pupils to act responsibly and to use the internet in a better way.

-At St Leonard's we aim to provide a broad and balanced online safety education at each key stage to ensure that our pupils can navigate the online world safely and positively.
+At St Leonard's we aim to provide a broad, balanced and progressive online safety education at each key stage to ensure that our pupils can navigate the online world safely and positively.

 So, how can you protect your child and make them safer online?